Southern Heights Light Railway: SHLR proposal

 The line was to have been electrified by the third rail system, and was to have been operated by the Southern Railway as part of its suburban electric railway network.
 Passenger trains would have been operated by electric multiple units, with steam locomotives handling goods trains.

 The Southern Railway involvement was vital.
-That company's chairman, Sir Herbert Ashcombe Walker, addressed its board on the scheme's behalf in February 1926, just before the application for a Light Railway Order.
-The total cost he estimated to be £800 000, so it was proposed that the capital applied for was to be £900 000. £600 000 of this was to be in ordinary shares and £300 000 to be in guaranteed interest debentures.
+That company's chairman, Sir Herbert Ashcombe Walker, addressed its board on the scheme's behalf in February 1926, just before the application for a light railway order.
+The total cost he estimated to be £800,000, so it was proposed that the capital applied for was to be £900 000. £600 000 of this was to be in ordinary shares and £300,000 to be in guaranteed interest debentures.
 Sir Herbert obtained the board's approval for the SR to guarantee the interest on the latter, and to work the line in return for 75% of the gross receipts.
 Also, approval was given for the SR to invest in the scheme, and to have the option to purchase at cost price within five years of completion.
 In return, two of the SHLR directors were to be nominated by the SR board.

 A subsequent meeting of the board, in the same month, fixed the SR investment at £150 000, which was intended to pay for the cost of electrification.

 SHLR approval

-The Light Railway Order (LRO) was granted provisionally on 29 December 1928.
-Instead of the expected share capital of £600 000, only £500 000 was authorised.
+The Southern Heights Light Railway Order 1928 (SR&O 1928/265) was granted provisionally on 29 December 1928.
+Instead of the expected share capital of £600,000, only £500,000 was authorised.
 Simultaneously, the SHLR and SR signed a working agreement.
 Notably, this specified that the line was to be single, but was to be engineered to allow for future double track.
 Also, timetabling and fares were to be the responsibility of the SR. The latter began to include the scheme in its publicity, notably on its system maps.

-A revised estimate of the cost of purchasing land and erecting necessary buildings (that is, excluding that of building the actual railway line) was given as £575 000.
+A revised estimate of the cost of purchasing land and erecting necessary buildings (that is, excluding that of building the actual railway line) was given as £575,000.
 Only three of the proposed stops were to be built as full stations, and the company requested that level crossing be allowed "where necessary" (this was in contradiction to the scheme's original publicity).

 The provisional nature of the LRO involved certain conditions: The authorised capital was to be raised, and the land purchased, within two years, which meant that the authorisation would lapse at the end of 1930.
 In that year, Colonel Stephens made a fund-raising trip to the United States, with no success.